 Quitting drinking can be a daunting prospect if you have a love/hate relationship with booze.
 We live in a culture where drinking is socially acceptable in just about every situation and is the go-to cure for any emotional problem.
 Drinking can feel like a way to relax, a social lubricant to having fun with friends, and even a way to blow off steam after a stressful day.
 The problem is that after a while we can rely too heavily on drinking.
 It becomes our crux to destress and have fun.

 That is a story we hear a lot at Tempest.
-Our members question, “Who am I without alcohol?” and, “How will I cope in social situations or with difficult emotions?”
-Unfortunately, those fears can stop people from trying sobriety— even if drinking is having a negative impact on their lives.
+Our members question, “Who am I without booze?” and, “How will I cope in social situations or with difficult emotions?”
+Unfortunately, those fears can stop people from trying a life in recovery—a life we believe is most definitely more enjoyable sans booze.

 Common Fears About Stopping Drinking

 While we might think our experience with alcohol is unique, it often isn’t.
 We all have had fears about stopping drinking and who we’ll become after the fact.
 Typically, those fears fall into the following categories:

 - Fear of not being able to have fun without booze

 - Fear of social anxiety